 When you think of the typical college student the image that comes to mind is young high school graduates experiencing life for the first time.
 For these students school is secondary to absorbing that whole college experience and life away from home.
 While this is not necessarily a bad thing, it is this very image that deters many adults from pursuing higher education.

-Unlike for many twenty-something college students, getting an education is serious business for the adult student.
-As an adult student, getting a degree is the ONLY reason you are in school in the first place; you already have a live away from campus, and going to school takes time away from that live.
+Unlike many twenty-something college students, getting an education is a serious business for the adult student.
+As an adult student, getting a degree is the ONLY reason you are in school in the first place; you already have a life away from campus, and going to school takes time away from that life.
 Consequently, the thought of having to deal with -- well college kids -- can be a real deterrent.

-But what about dealing with the college kids?
+But what about dealing with college kids?
 No problem, there are ways around that.
 First of all, you can use non-traditional programs like CLEP and your college credit for military experience to get a head start on going back to school.
-In addition you will find that their are hundreds of schools who cater to the adult learner - older students.
+In addition, you will find that there are hundreds of schools that cater to adult learners - older students.

 Bottom line?
 Don't let the image of the twenty-something college kid stop you from reaching your education goals.
 You have the experience; all you need to really stand out is that degree.

 Whether you need a guide on how to use your GI Bill, want to take advantage of tuition assistance and scholarships, or get the lowdown on education benefits available for your family, Military.com can help.
 Subscribe to Military.com to have education tips and benefits updates delivered directly to your inbox.